Ashinpm/KERELA--IOT--CHALLENGE/index.md

 ## What is ARDUINO
 ![circuit diagram](https://user-images.githubusercontent.com/95163711/146955215-f7cddde3-1601-4d06-ac1d-51dbb45e1f62.png)

-Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices orgin - ITALY.
+Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices. orgin - ITALY.
 For More
 click [here](https://www.arduino.cc/en/Guide/Introduction)